yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-mmy }}).

-   1. Make sure that the configuration files are correct.
+   1. Make sure the configuration files are valid.

       {% include [terraform-create-cluster-step-2](../../_includes/mdb/terraform-create-cluster-step-2.md) %}